 How quickly the Canadian government of Health Canada will spur into action to protect our seniors is unknown.

-If you have a loved one residing in a nursing home, don't hesitate to ask questions to the staff as well as your loved one about how they are being treated.
+If you have a loved one residing in a nursing home, don’t hesitate to ask questions to the staff as well as your loved one about how they are being treated.
 Your loved one should never receive medication they, have not approved.
+In the event that there is evidence of neglect &/or abuse of a resident, contact a nursing home abuse lawyer at Greg Monforton & Partners today.
+A personal injury lawyer from our firm can review the details of the incident and help to determine if there are sufficient grounds to move forward with a lawsuit.
+There are no upfront fees and your initial consultation is also free of charge.